 While you might just think of it as dirty-- it looks like your favorite birthday dinner to plants!
 It's the delicious, nutritious, key ingredient that makes your plants thrive.

 Due to how heavy and bulky it is, this is one of the few things that is most economical to get locally.
+We've listed some products that are helpful to get you started.

 While you're getting your soil ready, we recommend you consider the following: